Malaysia has an abundance of Durian of many varieties and kinds, from the most common and cheap durian to the high end and most expensive type.

 I’m not including locations because it will change each year.
 This location had more than one and is likely to have it every year – 📍Jalan Kota Tinggi, Kawasan Perindustrian Pandan, 81100 Johor Bahru, Johor, Malaysia.
 (This is a large Grocery store and market complex)

-If you are interested to know what the types of durian you can try in Malaysia you can find it in this article.
+Find the types of durian you can try in Malaysia in this article.

-How to avoid bad durian and not to be scammed by a durian vendor find out here.
+Learn how to avoid bad durian and not to be scammed by a durian vendor here.